 Novel High-Temperature Austenitic Alloys for Energy Conversion Applications

-We will attempt to generate finer, higher volume fractions of Laves precipitates in the matrix of an austenitic alloy by using enhanced nucleation on dislocations (introduced through cold work) through carefully controlled ageing.
+We are attempting to generate finer, higher volume fractions of Laves precipitates in the matrix of Fe-20Cr-20Ni-2Nb-5Al by using enhanced nucleation on dislocations (introduced through cold work) through carefully controlled ageing.
 These precipitates will increase the strength and also minimize the formation of grain boundary precipitates, thus retarding the growth of the latter and extending the creep life of the alloy.
-The precipitates will be characterized after both static ageing and creep, and TEM hot in-situ straining experiments will be used to examine the deformation mechanisms.
-Such an approach has not been applied in these materials, and it is a novel area for the author who has not worked on precipitation phenomena, steels, or creep in metals.
+We are also looking at the effects of Si, which appears to accelerate precipitation of the Laves phase.
+The precipitates are being characterized using TEM and APT after various ageing treatments.
+TEM hot in-situ straining experiments are being used to examine the deformation mechanisms.